Scaled Professional Scrum

 Registration for this class has closed

-Scrum.org courses are evolved through the input of several hundred Professional Scrum Trainers using a steward model.
+While curated by course stewards, Scrum.org courses are evolved through the input of several hundred Professional Scrum Trainers – experts in the field from across the globe.
 This means that our courses are the culmination of many minds and diverse views, ensuring that the content is at the cutting edge.

 Why Dr. Suscheck?